-Author has written 8 stories for Code Geass, Naruto, Worm, and Fate/stay night, Anime X-overs, Bleach, and Familiar of Zero.
+Author has written 12 stories for Code Geass, Naruto, Worm, Fate/stay night, Anime X-overs, Bleach, and Familiar of Zero.

 As a fanfiction writer, my ultimate goal is to enjoy my own writing.
 I'm not an aspiring professional writer, and I don't aim to write what I feel should have happened canonically.
 On the contrary, I would have enjoyed the canon so much that I sought to read more...and realized that what was out there didn't satisfy me, and so decided to write it myself.
 Some of them would probably interest others too, so why not share it and get some criticism too?
 That's why I'm here.

 No doubt if you are reading this profile you are either one of my readers, or someone who has received a review from me.